adony-lagares/adony-lagares/README.md

 "Your actions will always be more important than your words.
 Because love is what you do." - The Servant. 📚

 ## Hi there!  👋
-<h2>🌱 I am Ádony Lagares an beginner developer who is learning more and more about this digital world that I love. </h2>
+<h2>🌱 I am Ádony Lagares an fullstack junior developer who is learning more and more about this digital world that I love. </h2>

 ##### NOW
 - ✨.NET and JavaScript dev.
-- 🇵🇹 Portuguese and English
+- 🇵🇹 Portuguese and English.
-- ✈️ Studying Python, Data Science, Cloud Computer and Machine Learning
+- ✈️ Studying Cybersecurity, Azure DevOps and Machine Learning.

 ##### BIO

 - 🏢 I'm currently studying **Software Engineering** at Unicesumar.
 - 🌍 I'm mostly active within the **Reddit Community**
-- 🌱 Learning all about **Full Stack DEV**
 - ⚡️ Fun fact: I'm a huge fan of Attack on Titan, Hobbit, YuYu Hakushô and Spiderman.

 #### REACH ME